pypa/pip/docs/html/development/architecture/package-finding.rst

-Finally, the class has a ``compute_best_candidate()`` method that calls ``get_applicable_candidates()`` followed by ``sort_best_candidate()``, and then returning a :ref:`BestCandidateResult <best-candidate-result-class>` object encapsulating both the intermediate and final results of the decision.
+Finally, the class has a ``compute_best_candidate()`` method that calls ``get_applicable_candidates()`` followed by ``sort_best_candidate()``, and then returning a :ref:`EvaluatedCandidatesResult <evaluated-candidate-result-class>` object encapsulating both the intermediate and final results of the decision.

 Instances of ``CandidateEvaluator`` are created by the ``PackageFinder``